Midwestern Intermediate Unit IV – Right to Education Local Task Force

 - Orientation and Mobility (provided by Midwestern Intermediate Unit 4)

-All special education professional and para educator staff is highly qualified.
+All members of our special education department are highly qualified.
 Neshannock is committed to provide ongoing professional development for all staff members.
 NTSD has delivered a wide range of in-service programs to staff members, para educators and parents.
 In the past two years, professional development focus has been technology, research-based reading programs and strategies, language arts and math programs.
 In order to promote independence and gain access to the general education curriculum, the district promotes the use of all types of supportive tools and equipment.
-Classroom audio systems have been implemented in all elementary and middle school aged classrooms ensuring the teachers and students’ voices can be heard and better understood throughout the classroom.
+Classroom audio systems are implemented in all elementary and middle school aged classrooms ensuring the teachers and students’ voices can be heard and better understood throughout the classroom.
 The district understands that hearing is the primary channel for learning especially in the elementary classrooms.
 The FM systems provide a high level of speech intelligibility and sounds that are necessary for early learners to hear when learning to read and speak.

 In order to make informed decisions about IEP goals and specially designed instruction, special education teachers collect and analyze a variety of assessment data.
 In addition to addressing academic needs, the district offers a variety of individual and group counseling services including social skills within the regular education curriculum.